nakous/wp-quiz-post/README.md

 wordpress quiz plugin for post

 ## Feature :
--The plugin is adapted to all your content type 'Post' , 'page' and the new custom content type
+- The plugin is adapted to all your content type 'Post' , 'page' and the new custom content type
 - Responsive template
 - No limit of questions
-- list of user answers with rapport
+- List of user answers with rapport

 #### Screen One :